AmosNimos/Information/README.md

 # Information
-Random information i whant to share with the world.
+Random information found on the internet that i wish to share with the world.

 - [Water Car](https://www.youtube.com/watch?v=wjeM2IBhtlc)